Leafy Greenwich on Connecticut’s Gold Coast dominates lists of the most liveable places in America.

 12. Donald M. Kendall Sculpture Gardens

-He was responsible for these elegant sculpture gardens, in around 168 manicured acres and enriched with 45 works by the most important sculptors of the 19th and 20th century.
+He was responsible for these elegant sculpture gardens.
+On 168 manicured acres are some 50 works by the most important sculptors of the 19th and 20th century.

-From the end of March to the end of October you can wander among art by Rodin, Alberto Giacometti, Barbara Hepworth, Alexander Calder, Henry Moore, Joan Miró, Claes Oldenburg, Max Ernst, to name just a few.
+The gardens are open weekends, April to mid-November.
+During this time you can wander among art by Rodin, Alberto Giacometti, Barbara Hepworth, Alexander Calder, Henry Moore, Joan Miró, Claes Oldenburg, Max Ernst, to name just a few.

 13. Bruce Park

-Amid the maples, evergreens and oaks are playgrounds for kids, a walking/jogging trail, ponds with waterfowl, a baseball diamond, horseshoe pits, tennis courts and a bowling green maintained by the Greenwich Lawn Bowling Association.
+Amid the maples, evergreens and oaks are numerous amenities.
+These include playgrounds for kids, a walking/jogging trail, ponds with waterfowl, a baseball diamond, horseshoe pits, tennis courts and a bowling green maintained by the Greenwich Lawn Bowling Association.

-Bruce Park is stunning in spring when the daffodils, dogwoods and azaleas all come into flower at the same time, and later in the season the rose garden is not to be missed.
+Bruce Park is stunning in spring when the daffodils, dogwoods and azaleas all come into flower at the same time.
+Later in the season the rose garden is not to be missed.

 14. Flinn Gallery

-The art on show is often for sale, with proceeds funding the many programmes of the Friends of Greenwich Library.
+The art on show is often for sale, with proceeds funding the many programs of the Friends of Greenwich Library.

 15. Putnam Cottage